T

 +

-Yes, tap water in Salzburg is perfectly safe and excellent to drink.
-Austria has very high standards for drinking water quality, and Salzburg's water comes from pristine mountain springs.
-You can confidently refill your water bottle from any tap, saving money and reducing plastic waste.
+Yes, tap water in Salzburg is perfectly safe and of excellent quality to drink.
+Austria's tap water consistently meets high standards, so you can confidently refill your water bottle from any tap or public fountain without concerns.

 What currency is used in Salzburg?